-In August 2014, the Supreme Commander of the Alliance of Europe (SACEUR) requested Spain to relieve some of the deployed units in 2015 in order to maintain the Alliance´s efforts in this mission.
-Spain decided to adhere to this request and in January 2015, it deployed a Patriot battery belonging to the 74th Anti-air Artillery Regiment, whose mission was antimissile defence of the city of Adana against possible attacks from Syria.
+In August 2014, Supreme Allied Commander Europe (SACEUR) asked Spain to relieve some of the units deployed in 2015 in order to maintain the Alliance´s efforts in this mission.
+Spain decided to meet the request and in January 2015, deployed a Patriot battery belonging to the 74th Anti-air Artillery Regiment, whose mission is the anti-missile defence of the city of Adana against possible attacks from Syria.

-This mission, which began on 26th January 2015, represents the first time that Spain deployed an antiballistic missile defence system abroad.
+This mission, which began on 26th January 2015, represents the first time that Spain has deployed a ballistic missile defence system abroad.

 · July 22.
 Handover/takeover (HOTO) of the contingents composing Patriot missile Unit.
 The AT-X contingent Chief is lieutenant colonel José Ángel Úbeda Garcerán.